 Big, expensive, and short battery life – who will buy it?

 Lots of users asked this question in relevant Internet forums after the first smartwatches were announced.
-In spite of all the criticism, it should not be forgotten that this is the first generation of a totally new type of device.
+In spite of all the criticism, it should not be forgotten that these and other smartwatches represent the early generations of a totally new type of device.
 You just have to think back to the first cell phone, which looked like a brick held up against the user’s ear and did not have anything to offer other than the function of making calls – and compare these devices with a current smartphone.
 While the initial products have some weaknesses, a key one being battery life, we can say with absolute certainty that this will not be the case forever.
 The tough competition will ensure that smartwatches that are much more practical will appear on the market soon and that these will be more affordable.